 In the 5 years leading up to our marriage, Katie and I averaged a combined total of $1,198 in debt payments per month.
 We also concluded that we had been overspending (due to a lack of budgeting and discipline) a combined average of about $900 per month.
 That means, monthly, we were flushing $2,098 down the drain.
 If we had instead, avoided debt, lived within a budget, and invested that money over the course of 60 months, with an 8% annual return, we would have built up $153,038.
 Here’s where the numbers start to hurt.
-If we were to let that $153,038 continue to earn 8% annual interest for 38 years without additional contributions, (which would put me at age 65,) we would have a tax-deferred total of $2,850,375 sitting in a retirement fund.
+If we were to let that $153,038 continue to earn 8% annual interest for 38 years without additional contributions, (which would put me at age 65,) we would have a tax-deferred total of $2,850,375 sitting in retirement.
 To quote Austin Powers… “Ouch baby, very ouch.”

 We can’t take back the financial decisions we’ve made in the past.
 We can only resolve to never repeat them.
 That’s why budgeting is so critical.
 Our budget changed the way we live.
 It eliminated the blurry areas in our finances, and made every decision crystal clear.
 We are now extremely disciplined when it comes to making purchases, and know that as long as we operate within the budget, our financial future will be bright.

 We know it won’t always be easy.
 Budgeting takes time, discipline, persistence, and commitment.
 We can’t just create a budget, we must make budgeting a daily habit.
 We have to hold ourselves accountable and embrace financial humility.
 We have to go beyond just starting a budget, and also, manage the budget, live according to the budget, and stick with the budget.
-To paraphrase William Shakespear, it all comes down to a choice – “To Be The Budget, or Not To Be The Budget, that is the question…”
+To paraphrase William Shakespeare, it all comes down to a choice - “To Be The Budget, or Not To Be The Budget, that is the question…”